 A popular form of investment

-A mutual fund is maintained by a fund management company, which collects money from private persons and organisations and invests it in several different securities.
+An investment fund is maintained by a fund management company, which collects money from private persons and organisations and invests it in several different securities.
 These securities form the fund.

 Fund management is supervised by the Finnish Financial Supervisory Authority (FIN-FSA) and highly regulated at both national and EU level.
 It is subject to the EU UCITS Directive and the Finnish Act on Common Funds.
 Alternative funds are regulated by the EU AIFM Directive and the Finnish Act on Alternative Investment Fund Managers.